 Enemas are products to stimulate and empty the bowel.
-Managing constipation may be as easy as making a few simple lifestyle changes such as increasing water and fiber with Citrucel.
+Managing constipation may be as easy as making a few simple lifestyle changes.
 Sometimes, these changes may not be enough and an enema or suppository product is the next step for relief.

 Vitality Medical offers a variety of enema supplies, including suppositories, stool softeners, and enema kits to treat chronic constipation or prepare the body for surgery.
 An enema bucket, like the Medline Enema Set, holds the soap solution and includes lubricant and tubing to flush the colon.
 This procedure is performed by medical professionals but may be safely used at home.
 The tube's shut-off clamp enables the easy one-handed operation for the user to comfortably administer in the privacy of a home.
 Regular bowel care may be necessary for individuals with a spinal cord injury or other medical conditions.
 Always consult with a doctor before performing regular enema use as frequent constipation may be a sign of other health concerns.

 Out of stock

 Starting at: $16.32

 - To flush the bowel in preparation for surgery

 - To empty the bowel before a colonoscopy procedure or cancer screening

 - To administer medication specific to the colon